Rivalry (economics): Non-rivalry

 In contrast, non-rival goods may be consumed by one consumer without preventing simultaneous consumption by others.
 Most examples of non-rival goods are intangible.
 Broadcast television is an example of a non-rival good; when a consumer turns on a TV set, this does not prevent the TV in another consumer's house from working.
 The television itself is a rival good, but television broadcasts are non-rival goods.
 Other examples of non-rival goods include a beautiful scenic view, national defense, clean air, street lights, and public safety.
 More generally, most intellectual property is non-rival.
 In fact, certain types of intellectual property become more valuable as more people consume them (anti-rival).
 For example, the more people use a particular language, the more valuable that language becomes.

 Non-rivalry does not imply that the total production costs are low, but that the marginal production costs are zero.
 In reality, few goods are completely non-rival as rivalry can emerge at certain levels.
 For instance, use of public roads, the Internet, or police/law courts is non-rival up to a certain capacity, after which congestion means that each additional user decreases speed for others.
 For that, recent economic theory views rivalry as a continuum, not as a binary category, where many goods are somewhere between the two extremes of completely rival and completely non-rival.
 A perfectly non-rival good can be consumed simultaneously by an unlimited number of consumers.

 Anti-rivalry

 Goods are anti-rivalrous and inclusive if the consumer’s enjoyment increases with how many others consume the good.
 The concept was introduced by Steven Weber (2004), saying that when more people use free and open-source software, it becomes easier and more powerful for all users.
-Lessig noted that any natural language is anti-rivalrous, because its utility increases with how much it's used by others.
-Cooper noted that efforts to combat climate change are perversely anti-rivalrous, because the US will benefit from the efforts of others to combat this problem, even if it refuses to do so.
+Lessig noted that any natural language is anti-rivalrous, because its utility increases with how much it is used by others.
+Cooper noted that efforts to combat climate change are perversely anti-rivalrous — any country acting as a free rider will benefit from the efforts of others to combat this problem, even while not contributing itself.